My first Interlocking Rubaiyat.

 As bear used sharpened claws just like a hook.

-Fishing to catch their dinner to survive.
+Fishing to catch their dinner to survive,

-It was from river that animals took.
+Was life from river that animals took.

 Alpha stayed behind, keep the pack alive.

 They ran past a blue jay that just arrived.